Arjuna Phalguna: Plot

-After reaching their village they hides the bag in a haystack started to wait for their chance to give the money.
-Meanwhile, they learned that the Sarpanch's daughter Sunita is going to marry Subbu so they decided to not go in front of him.
-Later the bank manager came to seize Thadodu's house by saying the given time has end.
+After reaching their village, they hid the bag in a haystack and started to wait for their chance to give the money.
+Meanwhile, they learned that the Sarpanch's daughter Sunita is going to marry Subbu, so they decided not to go in front of him.
+Later, the bank manager came to seize Thadodu's house by saying the given time has end.
 Then Arjun went to take the money but to their shock the haystack was burned in front of them and entire money has been burned.
 All hopes have left the gang decided to do work in the city.
 One last time Arjun meets his favourite cow secretly their he sees the real face of Sarpanch.
 It is revealed that the Bank manager is the partner in crime of the Sarpanch who decided to grab the villagers lands by getting cheaply.
 By making them believe the villagers as a good man he lends the loan with a low interest rates to the villagers for paying the bank loans whenever they cannot pay the installment.
 At the same time he made a deal with manager that he will buy the seized lands cheaply from the bank who privately gives some commission to the manager to get hold off.
 Sarpanch knows well that the poor farmers like Thadodu can't pay their loan back it is easy to grab such properties from them and started their scam.